vipulnaik/diet-exercise-health/best-practices/best-practices-around-dental-cleaning-appointments.md

 closely and update the notes associated with the dental cleaning appointment.

+### Reminder to do normal face shaving 1 or 2 days prior to appointment and discard razor used

+I don't want to be in a situation where I have a lot of face shaving to do the morning of the appointment, so I should make sure not to skip normal face shaving 1 or 2 days prior.
+Also, discard the razor when done so that I have a fresh razor for the shaving the morning of the appointment.

+### Reminder to do thorough face shaving between 3 and 6 hours prior to the appointment (using a new razor)

+Shave slowly and thoroughly.
+Be particularly thorough and careful in the area above and below the lips.

 ### Reminder to skip exercise on the day of the appointment

 This is to conserve time and energy for the appointment.

+### Reminder to keep fermentable food consumption to a minimum on the morning of the appointment

+In particular, this includes peas and lentils.
+Sauerkraut and kimchi I have already stopped by this point.
+The goal is to reduce the risk of flatulence and abdominal discomfort during the dental cleaning process.
+My target threshold is more strict (I want to avoid abdominal discomfort more completely) given the nature of the process and the extended confinement.

 ### Packing / prep reminder for the night before the appointment